HarrisHakimie/Lab-7-Scanning/README.md

 ## Answer Question 2

-## QUESTION 3: INTERPRET AN NMAP OUTPUT
+## Question 3: Interpret An Nmap Output
 1. What can an attacker do with each port?
 2. What vulnerabilities are likely present based on the version?
 3. Which one is the highest risk and why?